-The Head of Audit will review and adjust the plan, as necessary, in response to changes in the business, risks, operations, programmes, systems, controls and CBI's requirements.
-Any material changes from the GIA plan will be communicated through quarterly reporting to the Audit Committee for approval.
+The Head of Audit will review and adjust the plan, as necessary, in response to changes in the business, risks, operations, programmes, systems and controls.
+Any material changes to the GIA plan will be communicated through quarterly reporting to the Audit Committee for approval.
 When necessary, GIA may conduct audit engagements which are not included in the audit plan, these may be carried out without notice.

-In addition to the six monthly rolling audit plan that is reviewed and approved by the Audit Committee, the Head of Audit ensures that the function as it relates to the Company has a multi-year outlook in line with the Company's strategic and Operational Plan.
+In addition to the six monthly rolling audit plan that is reviewed and approved by the Audit Committee, the Head of Audit ensures that the function has a multi-year outlook in line with the Company's strategic and Operational Plan.

 The Head of Audit will ensure that GIA as it relates to the Company has the appropriate budget and resources and that GIA collectively has the skills and capabilities to effectively deliver its purpose and mandate.
-This includes consideration of trends and emerging issues that could impact the Company.
+This includes consideration of trends and emerging issues that could impact the organisation.
 Where appropriate, independent internal or external co-sourced resources may be engaged to supplement the core team and deliver all or part of an audit engagement.

-Annually, the Head of Audit provides the Audit Committee with an assessment of the skills and capabilities required to conduct the work needed, and whether the budget is sufficient to allow the function as it relates to the Company to recruit and retain staff with the expertise and experience necessary to provide effective challenge throughout the Company and to Executive management.

-The Audit Committee is responsible for approval of GIA's plan and budget as it relates to the Company, and reviews and confirms annually that GIA is staffed appropriately and operating effectively.
+Annually, the Head of Audit provides the Audit Committee with an assessment of the skills and capabilities required to conduct the work needed, and whether the budget is sufficient to allow the function as it relates to the Company to recruit and retain staff with the expertise and experience necessary to provide effective challenge throughout the business and to Executive management.
+The Audit Committee is responsible for approval of GIA's plan and budget, and reviews and confirms annually that GIA is staffed appropriately and operating effectively.

-Compliance of audits with the professional standards is monitored within GIA through an independent quality assurance process, outsourced to Deloitte and operated on a continuous basis.
+GIA operates an ongoing Quality Assurance programme that is outsourced to Deloitte.
+Annually Deloitte reports a summary of the Quality Assurance results to the Audit Committee.
+Further, GIA performs an annual assessment of compliance with professional standards of which the results are reported to the Audit Committee.
 The function is governed by an Internal Audit Charter which sets out the function's role, mandate and authority, and includes independence and objectivity criteria.